Military history of South Africa during World War I: Union Defence Force

 As the war progressed and casualties mounted, in September 1915 the Government changed slightly from its strict racial principals and decided to raise infantry battalions for Cape Coloured men wishing to serve.
 Open from 25 October 1915, the first recruitment station at City Hall in Cape Town was so overwhelmed with applicants that it later required police assistance to control the crowd.
 Recruiting stations were later opened in Stellenbosch, Worcester, Port Elizabeth, Kimberley to name a few, all with similar levels of high interest by the Coloured population.
 The Cape Corps was generally expected to undertake non-combatant roles such as transport, pioneers, and guard details.

 In 1916, the Government responded to British requests for manual workers to help operate French infrastructure due to a severe labour shortage by establishing the South African Native Labour Corps (SANLC).
 Open to black South Africans, there was large scale opposition from many sections of South African society, including black opposition itself.
 Although paid around 10% more a month than average labourers, sections of the black population feared that the man's absence might make it easier for his family to be evicted at home.
 Meanwhile, white society feared the loss of cheap labour and the effect that exposure to Europe and liberal ideas politics would have on the attitudes of the black population once they to South Africa returned.
-Nevertheless, the SANLC went on to recruit 25,000 men, with 21,000 being transported for duties in France.rance.
+Nevertheless, the SANLC went on to recruit 25,000 men, with 21,000 being transported for duties in France.